The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 classifies

-: A relation between a classifier concept A and concept B.
+: a concept A used when counting concept

 co_agent_instrument